firubi/hyprchad/README.md

 #### Hyprland & Dolphin
 In order to fix the [weird MIME behaviour](https://bbs.archlinux.org/viewtopic.php?pid=2167579#p2167579) of dolphin in Hyprland, make a link in `/etc/xdg/menus` like this: `sudo ln -s /etc/xdg/menus/plasma-applications.menu /etc/xdg/menus/applications.menu`.
 Either that, or you can put `env = XDG_MENU_PREFIX, plasma-` in env.conf.

+#### KDE Connct
+In order to use, follow this wiki: https://wiki.archlinux.org/title/KDE#KDE_Connect.
+If using ufw, you need to open the port these specific ports, which can be done like this: `sudo ufw allow 1714:1764/tcp` and `sudo ufw allow 1714:1764/udp`.
+The package `sshfs` is needed to access the filesystem of your phone.
 #### Virt-manager shared folder
 Install the packages `virt-manager` and `qemu-base`.
 Add to the fstab in the virtual machine:
 ```